danaasamuel2023/unlimitedData1/DEPLOYMENT.md

 ## Quick Fix for Current Issue

-The deployment error occurs because Render is looking for a `package.json` file in the root directory.
+The deployment error "Cannot find module '/opt/render/project/src/index.js'" occurs because Render is looking for the entry point in the wrong location.
 This has been fixed by:

-1. Creating a root `package.json` file that handles the monorepo structure
-2. Adding `rootDir: .` to the `.render.yaml` configuration
+1. Updated `.render.yaml` to use `rootDir: server` and `startCommand: node index.js`
+2. Added proper `main` field to `server/package.json`
-3. Providing an alternative backend-only deployment option
+3. Provided alternative deployment configurations
+4. Created backup configuration file `.render-backup.yaml`

 ## Deployment Steps